Photon-Mediated Hybridization and Dissipative Transport in a Cavity-QED Ring-Acceptor Architecture: Explicit mapping to a system

-\begin{itemize} \item \textbf{Ordered, symmetric, on resonance.} Both reduce to a bright-only pathway; the dark channel is decoupled \(\Rightarrow\) tall, narrow efficiency peak. \item \textbf{Moderate dephasing.} Both exhibit ENAQT off resonance by mixing the dark channel back into the bright pathway; on resonance, dephasing narrows/lowers the peak. \item \textbf{Photon--ring coupling and energetic disorder.} Both represent it as extra coupling into the dark channel (drive imbalance in the dimer picture, nonzero \(V_{\text{mix}}\) in the collective picture), yielding loss bands where \(\omega_D\) crosses the dressed bright--acceptor eigenenergy. \item \textbf{Increasing \(g\).} Both shift dark energies away from the operating point, mitigating disorder-activated loss and restoring near-peak performance. \end{itemize}
+\begin{itemize} \item \textbf{Ordered, symmetric, on resonance.} Both reduce to a bright-only pathway; the dark channel is decoupled \(\Rightarrow\) tall, narrow efficiency peak. \item \textbf{Photon--ring coupling and energetic disorder.} Both represent it as extra coupling into the dark channel (drive imbalance in the dimer picture, nonzero \(V_{\text{mix}}\) in the collective picture), yielding loss bands where \(\omega_D\) crosses the dressed bright--acceptor eigenenergy. \item \textbf{Increasing \(g\).} Both shift dark energies away from the operating point, mitigating disorder-activated loss and restoring near-peak performance. \item \textbf{Moderate dephasing.} Both models should exhibit minimal ENAQT off resonance by mixing the dark channel back into the bright pathway; on resonance, dephasing narrows/lowers the peak. \end{itemize}